 The aspect ratio is 10:1 for through holes and 0.75: 1 for microvias.

 The drill to copper is the land clearance between the edge of a drilled hole to the nearest copper feature.
 The nearest copper feature can be a copper trace or any other active copper region.
-This is the deciding factor since even a small deviation will lead to cirucit disruption.
+This is the deciding factor since even a small deviation will lead to circuit disruption.
+The typical drill to copper value is around 8 mils.

-The drilled holes are classified into Plated Holes (PTHs) and Non-Plated Holes (NPTHs).
+The drilled holes are classified into plated through-holes (PTHs) and non-plated through-holes (NPTHs).

-The plated holes (PTHs) are the signal carrying conductive vias that establish interconnection between the different layers in the PCB.
+The plated holes (PTHs) are the signal-carrying conductive vias that establish interconnection between the different layers in the circuit board.

 The non-plated holes (NPTHs) are non-conductive.
 These are used to hold the components in position during the PCB assembly process.
 The component mounting holes are NPTHs.
 There is no tolerance level for these holes since the components won’t fit in if the hole size is too small or large.